Loading…

 AI contract analysis is genuinely good at:

 What it still struggles with: nuanced interpretation, novel commercial constructs, ambiguous drafting, and any judgement about whether a deviation is acceptable in context.
 Those are still lawyer calls.
+The human-in-the-loop boundary will feel familiar if you've deployed AI for customer service automation — the machine does the first pass, a person owns the answer.

 The 2026 landscape has a few clear leaders: